Ling-Chi Wang: Biography

-Wang was born in Xiamen, Fujian, China, in 1938 and emigrated to the United States in 1957 at the age of 19.
+Wang was born in Xiamen, Fujian, China on the island of Gulangyu, in 1938 then in 1949 his family moved to Hong Kong and emigrated to the United States in 1957 at the age of 19 to attend Hope College in Michigan..

 He received a master's degree in Near Eastern studies from the University of Chicago.
 However, as a response to the Civil Rights Movement in the 1960s, Wang switched his interests to Asian American studies.

 During the 1980s and 1990s, Wang was influential in the field of Asian American studies.

 In response to the Wen Ho Lee spying allegations, Wang and an Asian American academic organization instituted a boycott of the two labs run by the University of California, in Lawrence Livermore National Laboratory and Los Alamos National Laboratory in New Mexico.
 He also helped organize a class-action lawsuit against the labs in response to racial profiling allegations.

 Wang led a movement that exposed the involvement of the Taiwan government's role in the murder of Henry Liu in Daly City, California by Bamboo Union agents.